 Our London walks along the towpath of the Regent's Canal are walking tours led by a guide from the museum, who will explain something of the history of the canal as you walk London's watery highway.
 We walk from the London Canal Museum to Camden Town, taking a short detour via the west portal of Islington Tunnel, then past St. Pancras Lock, and the three Camden Locks, finishing at the last lock.
 This is a chance to walk London's past, where tell-take evidence of a past age can be seen clearly when pointed out by our guides.
 The walking tour to Camden is leisurely and the walk is suitable for anyone including wheelchair users, but you should of course be able to cope with the distance of about a mile and a half (2 km).
 It lasts about 90 minutes and ends up at London's famous Camden Markets, which you can explore when we arrive (not evening walks).
 Your guide can advise you about the frequent bus and Underground services which can take you back to King's Cross if you need to return, for example to collect your car, or you can walk back in under half an hour.

-There is no need to book in advance for the Camden walking tour, but you can book in advance if you wish.
-Online bookings are slightly cheaper than if you turn up on the day or book in person.
+There is no need to book in advance for the Camden walking tour.
 If you are on the way and are late please call 020 7713 0836, we will wait up to 10 minutes or will arrange to meet at a convenient point part of the way into the canal walk.
 If the weather forecast is poor, please bring an umbrella or raincoat as there is limited shelter.
 The walk will not be cancelled due to rain.

 There are many things to do after the walk!